voidnologo/gloomhaven/_posts/1993-12-15-story-of-scooty-15.md

 himself up to his tallest, and angrily pointed at the skeleton in the doorway.
 "You, yeah, YOU!
 Thou odorous pile of putrid filth, I'll get you!
 When I come back, *FIRE AND DOOM* on you and all your measly little friends!"
 Scooty heard a high-pitched squeal and stopped to look back.
-Sir Integral was standing still, a look of horror on his face, an arrow sticking out of his hat.
-He quickly regained his composure and shouted, "My hat!
+Sir Integral was standing still, a look of horror on his face.
+Scooty could just see the precious top hat being trampled under the feet of the corpses that were slowly shambling towards him.
+Sir Integral quickly regained his composure and shouted, "My hat!
 You Wretched little Turd Sack, why when I ..."
-At the sight of more arrows flying towards him, the Orchid scampered backwards, limbs flailing, and turned to run alongside the others.
+After barely dodging the swinging arm of the nearest corpse, the Orchid scampered backwards, limbs flailing, and turned to run alongside the others.
 "What are you still doing here?
 I thought I told you to *move*!""